 Size does matter when it comes to choosing a crate.
 A crate that’s too small will be uncomfortable for your dog.
 In contrast, a crate that’s too large will allow your puppy to use one end as a bed and the other end to go to the bathroom.

 The ideal size of crate allows your dog to comfortably stand up, turn around and lie down with legs outstretched.
 As your puppy grows, their crate should as well.
 Metal crates with internal dividers are popular as they allow you to adjust the size of the crate as your puppy develops.

 Although the size of the crate will help determine where you can put it, there are a few other things to consider before you decide on the best place for it;

-- Keep a crate away from high- traffic areas.
-Your dog should be able to retreat to their crate for rest.
-Noise, people coming and going and activity near the crate will all disturb your dog
+Your dog should be able to retreat to its crate for rest.
+Noise, people coming and going, and activity near the crate will all disturb your dog.

-There’s nothing wrong with putting your puppy’s crate in your bedroom.
-In fact, until your dog gets used to being alone it can help make your puppy feel safe to be with the rest of the family and prevent you from being disturbed by cries in the middle of the night.
+There’s nothing wrong with putting your new puppy’s crate in your bedroom.
+In fact, until your dog gets used to being alone, it can help make your puppy feel safe to be with the rest of the family and prevent you from being disturbed by cries in the middle of the night.

 Preparing a crate

 Filling a crate with soft furnishings is tempting.
 However, puppies chew.
 So, it’s important not to fill a crate with too many blankets and towels until you know whether your puppy is likely to rip up and ingest the material.

 A soft waterproof pad or a piece of Vetbed is ideal.
 A chew toy or two is a useful way to encourage appropriate chewing.